NextechSystems/selectapidocspub/source_r4/includes/_documentReference.md

 </pre>
 &nbsp;

-### *Create CCDA*
+### *$docref*
-This generates a CCDA for the given patient and attaches it to their patient history
+This generates a CCDA for the given patient and attaches it to their patient history if no Summary of Care has been generated for the affected EMNs.
+Otherwise, this returns the most recent CCDA document generated for each EMN.
+If only patient is specified, then it will return one (1) record for the latest EMN.
+If patient and a date range is specified (start, end, start+end), then it will return one document reference for each EMN that falls within that range.

 #### HTTP Request
 `POST /DocumentReference/$docref`